yindaheng98/AgentForge/README.md

 the merged config.
 Pass multiple quoted prompts to run a multi-turn conversation on the same thread.

-The CLI prints one JSON event per line, followed by a `{"type":"final_response","response":"..."}` record for each prompt.
+The CLI prints one JSON event per line, followed by the final response text for each prompt.